d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ```

 As before, we will [**train our network on the Fashion-MNIST dataset**].
-This code is virtually identical to that when we first trained LeNet (:numref:`sec_lenet`).
+This code is virtually identical to that when we first trained LeNet.

 ```{.python .input}
 %%tab mxnet, pytorch